-Goal 2: Encourage people to appreciate and actively enhance Yarra's natural landscape
+Goal 2: People appreciate and seek to enhance the natural values of the Yarra landscape

 2.1 Encourage and support 'nature-focussed' initiatives on private land and throughout streetscapes at the neighbourhood-scale

 - Establish a 'nature in the neighbourhood' reference group.
 Consider if/where it is possible to combine with Urban Agriculture and/or Environment Advisory Committee where relevant. - Work with the reference group to plan initiatives that include a focus on increasing nature in the private and streetscape realm.
 This may include integration with Urban Agriculture and indigenous cultural initiatives. - Fund and implement the abovementioned action plan.